elden2/victor-hugo/site/content/blog/Multi-Layer-Neural-Network.md

 ![Each Neuron](/img/6ns.png).
 We can see what each neuron is doing.

 If I divide up my data into half training and half testing, 6 neurons is enough to pretty close to perfectly classify my data.
-With 10 neurons, it doesn't take too much work to get a prefect accuracy with this data.
+With 10 neurons, it doesn't take too much work to get a prefect accuracy with this data (granted, this data has no noise - so overfitting is not going to be a problem).

 This is a fun little toy to play with, and a great exercise  to help me understand how neural networks work.
 Next I need to add the ability to work with multi-class classification, multiple hidden layers, and batch gradient decent, and then try and run it on the MNIST data set.
 Of course using a library like tensorflow would be far more efficient for any actual project, but where's the fun in that?